sampsyo/cs6120/content/blog/2019-09-25-manually-managed-memory.md

 #### Pointer Representation

-In our interpreter implementation, pointers are objects with two fields: a *Key* (a datatype defined by the [*Heap*](#memory-allocator) implementation) that is used for actually looking up where data is stored; and a *tag* which is a string that tells the runtime which kind of data the pointer actually stores.
+In our interpreter implementation, pointers are objects with two fields: a *Key* (a datatype defined by the [*Heap*](#memory-allocator) implementation) that is used for actually looking up where data is stored; and a *tag* which is a string that tells the runtime which kind of data the memory cell should be used for.
 Unlike the surface syntax for Bril types, type tags must be one of the following values: `"int"`, `"bool"` or `"ptr"`.

 We don't need separate tags for every possible pointer type because all pointers have the same representation (namely the struct we just defined).
-During `load` and `store` instructions, our interpreter uses the type tag to ensure that the memory cell to which the pointer refers actually holds (or can actually hold) data of the appropriate size.
+During `load` and `store` instructions, our interpreter uses the type tag to ensure that the memory cell to which the pointer refers actually holds (or can actually hold) data of the appropriate type.

 #### Heap Memory

 We added a new data structure to the Bril interpreter to store heap-allocated memory, which we unsurprisingly called a "Heap".
 This heap supports pretty much exactly the same set of operations as the Bril pointer instructions and does most of the heavy lifting for the interpreter, other than dynamic type checking.
 Our "Heap" is really just a `Map` that maps Typescript `numbers` to arrays of objects. `alloc` gets a fresh number (by incrementing a global counter, we don't do anything smart about re-using numbers) and puts an array of the requested size into the map with that number as its key.
 Lastly, `alloc` returns an opaque *Key* object that the interpreter can use for future *Heap* operations, such as `get`, `set` and `free`.

 In reality, the *Key* is just another simple object that contains a `base` and an `offset`.
-Pointer arithmetic operations only modify the offset so we can keep track of whether or not any given pointer corresponds directly to an allocation (i.e. offset == 0).
+Pointer arithmetic operations only modify the offset so we can keep track of whether or not any given pointer corresponds directly to an allocation (i.e. `offset == 0`).
 In this way, we keep track of which allocation any given pointer belongs to, regardless of "where" it may point in memory.
-Notably, this model means that our implementation does not model "a single contiguous memory space"; each allocation represents a continguous space and allocations are otherwise unrelated.
+Notably this implementation of a Heap does not model "a single contiguous memory space"; each allocation represents a continguous space and allocations are otherwise unrelated.

 `free` deletes entries from the internal map, so we are relying on the base Typescript Map implementation and the Javascript runtime garbage collection to actually free physical memory dynamically.
 We don't implement any interesting memory allocation strategies based on physical memory layout and simply let the runtime do the work.
 While smart, type-aware memory allocators are an interesting area of performance optimization, we felt that rabbit hole was outside the scope of this small project.